Ziyan7/Entitlement-Script-Builder/README.md

 ## Accessibility

 Throughout the development of this component proper a11y options are set.
-This means things like aria-expanded , aria-label, aria-current, aria-control are set and any user can use the link component easily.
+This means things like aria-expanded , aria-label, aria-current, aria-control are set and any user can use the button component easily.

 ## Localization

-Link component supports localization, currently supports English[en], Spanish[es-419] and Chinese[zh-Hans]
+Button component supports localization, currently supports English[en], Spanish[es-419] and Chinese[zh-Hans]